Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 > [Click here to skip to the actual house rule](#the-house-rule)

-I dislike any spell system that use "memory" as the basis of their balance.
+I dislike any RPG systtheir balance.
 It affect my [suspension of disbelief](https://en.wikipedia.org/wiki/Suspension_of_disbelief) and as a collateral damage, the fun I have while playing the game.

 The reason is quite simple :
 * My memory don't usually start to forget things I just used ...
 It tends to forget things I rarely use ...